4Players/odin-wrapper-swift/README.md

 - `OdinRoom.peers` \
 This is a dictionary containing all peers in the room, indexed by their ID.
 Each peer has its own `userData` property, which is also observable and stores a byte array with arbitrary data assigned by the user.
 - `OdinRoom.medias` \
-This is a dictionary containing all locel and remote media streams in the room, indexed by their stream handle.
+This is a dictionary containing all local and remote media streams in the room, indexed by their stream handle.
 Each media has an observable property called `activityStatus`, which indicates wether or not the media stream is sending or receiving data.

 ```swift
 // Monitor the room connection status